-This video by Daxon shows us that we all need to go on a plastic diet.
+This video shows us that we all need to go on a plastic diet.
 By doing so you can reduce the amount of plastic you use.
 We provide you with the right alternatives to prevent yourself from getting sick because of the toxic chemicals sometimes added to plastics.Start your plastic diet now